brutus64/dist_system/README.md

-# MIT's 6.5840 Course's Labs Done by Me
+# Distributed System from MIT, Labs and Notes Done by Me

+I am not a student of MIT, I'm doing this for fun, interest, and learning.

+If you are a student taking this course, do not copy the code I've written, please do your own independent learning for your own good.